How to Train Your Advisor: Steering Black-Box LLMs with Advisor Models: Variants

 \subsection{Monte Carlo Reward Estimation}

-The first variation relates to the reward calculation.
+Here we describe an alternative method to calculate reward, rather than another \Sys{} architecture.
 The reward we calculate should be the reward assigned to the advisor's generations, i.e., a measure of how good the generated advice is.
 In the original \Sys{} formulation, we estimate the quality of the advice by measuring whether the student model is able to produce a good final output based on the advice.
-However, student model generations are non-deterministic, meaning the reward estimate has high variance.
+However, student model generations are non-deterministic, meaning this reward estimate has high variance.

-One way to reduce this variance is through Monte Carlo reward estimation~\citep{kazemnejad2025vinepporefiningcreditassignment}, where for a single piece of advice we take the average reward of multiple student responses rather the reward of a single student response.
+One way to reduce this variance is through Monte Carlo reward estimation~\citep{kazemnejad2025vinepporefiningcreditassignment}, where for a single piece of advice we take the average reward of $N$ student responses rather the reward of a single student response.
 This has the effect of giving a lower variance estimate of the reward for the advice.
-In theory, this should result in more stable training due to better credit attribution at the cost of a more expensive reward calculation.
+In theory, this should result in more stable training due to better credit attribution.
+In practice, this was prohibitively expensive for us as it multiplies the number of student model calls by $N$.